Step7750/BetterBuyOrders/README.md

 * Removes the item search autocomplete, since it would get outdated quickly and there isn't a reliable endpoint for dynamically updating it
 * Automatically parses available currencies from the page

+v1.6.1
+* Fixes bug with displaying currencies with subsequent symbols (EUR, 0,60€ or more)

 # Suggestions/Bugs

 Are you encountering a bug or have a suggestion?
 Please use the available Github panel or contact me on <a href="http://steamcommunity.com/id/Step7750/">Steam</a>